DavidMorano/rightcore/libdam/README.txt

 strnncpy	special copy of strings with length and maxium strsub		find a substring in a string strtoken	reentrant version of 'strtok()' (UNIX has something now)

+strnlen		get the length of a string w/ a specified maximum

 sifield		string-index to field-separator or end sichr		string-index to character